 The material for the electrodes of the thermocouples is thermo electrode wire size range which consists of the following diameters : 0,2; 0,5; 0,7; 1,2; 3,2 mm.
 At a temperature of 1300 °C wire is used only diameter 1.2 and 3.2 mm.

-One of the main advantages termoelektrodny wires of chromel and alumel (type K) is their oxidation stability, which allows them to work reliably in an oxidizing environment due to the appearance when heated, a thin protective film which prevents the penetration of oxygen into the metal.
-But it should be noted that prolonged operation of the thermocouple in oxidizing environment may lead to some change of thermo-EMF, especially at temperatures of 300-500 and 800-1000°C. It is not recommended to use them in the atmosphere with high sulfur content, which affects both material chromel and alumel.
-Thermocouple chromel-alumel popular because of their availability cost and complexity of manufacturing and a wide range of the measured temperature-dependent diameter termoelektrodny wire.
+One of the main advantages thermo electrode wires of chromel and alumel (type K) is their oxidation stability, which allows them to work reliably in an oxidizing environment due to the appearance when heated, a thin protective film which prevents the penetration of oxygen into the metal.
+But it should be noted that prolonged operation of the thermocouple chromel-alumel in the oxidative environment may lead to some change of thermo-EMF, especially at temperatures of 300-500 and 800-1000°C. It is not recommended to use them in the atmosphere with high sulfur content, which affects both material chromel and alumel.
+Thermocouple chromel-alumel (type K) popular because of their availability cost and complexity of manufacturing and a wide range of the measured temperature.

 At the top are tables graduations (calibration charts) of thermocouple chromel alumel (type K)